wpilibsuite/frc-docs/source/docs/software/sensors/gyros-software.rst

 Displaying the robot heading on the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`Shuffleboard <tour-of-shuffleboard>` includes a widget for displaying heading data from a :code:`Gyro` in the form of a compass.
+:ref:`Shuffleboard <docs/software/wpilib-tools/shuffleboard/getting-started/shuffleboard-tour:Tour of Shuffleboard>` includes a widget for displaying heading data from a :code:`Gyro` in the form of a compass.
 This can be helpful for viewing the robot heading when sight lines to the robot are obscured:

 .. tabs::

-    .. code-tab:: c++

-        frc::ADXRS450_Gyro gyro{frc::SPI::Port::kMXP};

-        void Robot::RobotInit() {
-            // Places a compass indicator for the gyro heading on the dashboard frc::Shuffleboard.GetTab("Example tab").Add(gyro);
-        }

     .. code-tab:: java